On Future Drawdowns of L\'evy processes: Introduction

 \section{Introduction}

-In recent times, various pricing models with jumps have been put forward which address the shortcomings of diffusion models in representing the risk related to large market movements (see e.g.~\cite{CT}).
-Such models allow for a more realistic representation of price dynamics and a greater flexibility in calibration to market prices and in reproducing a wide variety of implied volatility skews and smiles.
+In recent times various pricing models with jumps have been put forward to address the shortcomings of diffusion models in representing the risk related to large market movements (see e.g.~\cite{CT}).
+Such models allow for a more realistic representation of price dynamics and a greater flexibility in modeling and calibration of the model to market prices and in reproducing a wide variety of implied volatility skews and smiles.
 An important indicator for the riskiness and effectiveness of an investment strategy is the drawdown, which is the distance of the current value away from the maximum value it has attained to date.
-The drawdown may also be seen as a measure of regret as it represents the hypothetical gain the investor would have made had he sold the asset at the moment the current maximum was attained.
-A number of commonly used trading rules are based on the drawdown (see e.g. \cite{PosVec}), while (maximum) drawdowns have also been applied as risk-measures (see \cite{HH,Had1,Had3}).
-Drawdown processes (also called reflected processes) are also encountered in various other areas, such as applied probability, queueing theory and mathematical genetics.
-See \cite{Had2,MP,Mur} and references therein for further applications and results concerning drawup and drawdown processes.
+Various commonly used trading rules are based on the drawdown (see e.g. \cite{PosVec}), while drawdowns have also been deployed as risk-measure (see \cite{Had2,Had1}) and in the context of portfolio optimisation (see \cite{CO,KOP}).
+Drawdown processes (also called reflected processes) are also encountered in various other areas, such as applied probability, mathematical genetics and queueing theory (see \cite{Debicki,krzysiekbook}).
+See \cite{LLZ,MP,Z} and references therein for further applications and results concerning drawdown processes.

-In this paper we consider a number of path-functionals of the increments of a given stochastic process $X=(X_t)_{t\in\mbb R_+}$ that are closely related to the drawdown and drawup processes.
-In particular, we consider a {\em future drawdown} process $D^* = (D^*_{t,s})_{t,s\in\mbb R_+}$ which is defined as a two-parameter process with value at $(t,s)$ equal to the smallest increment $X_u-X_t$ for $u$ in the interval $[t,t+s]$, {\em i.e.}
+In this paper we analyse a number of path-functionals of the increments of a given general L\'evy process $X=(X_t)_{t\in\mbb R_+}$ that are closely related to the drawdowns and drawups.
+In particular, we consider the {\em future drawdown} and {\em future drawup extremes} that are defined by for given $s,t\in\mathbb R_+$ by